Types of outcomes

-A complaint about a series of three articles on suicide published in April 2013.
-Two of the articles presented the story of a woman who had recently taken her life, and one was headed, “Rational Suicide: Why Beverley Broadbent chose to die”.
+The Press Council has considered a complaint about a series of three articles on the subject of suicide, published in April 2013.
+Two of the articles presented the story of a woman who had recently taken her life, and one was headed “Rational Suicide: Why Beverley Broadbent chose to die”.

-The Council decided the articles handled the issues in a serious and restrained manner rather than sensationalising or trivialising the issue and included prominent publication of other views.
+The Council decided the articles handled the subject in a serious and restrained manner rather than sensationalising or trivialising the issues, and included prominent publication of other views.
 On an issue of such importance and sensitivity, it might have been preferable to avoid the term “rational suicide”, and to avoid providing other information that could possibly assist with the process.
-On balance, however, these matters were not of sufficient significance to breach the Council’s Standards and the complaint was not upheld.
+On balance however, these matters were not of sufficient significance to breach the Council’s Standards and the complaint was not upheld.

 - Adjudication 1566: Slater & Gordon/The Age, The Sydney Morning Herald, The Canberra Times (September 2013)

-The Council found that the publications failed to take reasonable steps to ensure fairness in the articles because they included seriously adverse statements by several people about Slater & Gordon on which the firm was given no opportunity to comment prior to publication.
+The Council found the publications failed to take reasonable steps to ensure fairness in the articles because they included seriously adverse statements by several people about Slater & Gordon, about which the firm was given no opportunity to comment prior to publication.
 Accordingly, the complaint was upheld.

 - Adjudication 1570: Libby Burke/The Sunday Mail (September 2013)

-A complaint about a report from 2 December 2012 of comments by Hillary Clinton regretting the announcement of new Israeli settlements.
-It was complained that the report was unfair and unbalanced by not mentioning that the comments were made in the middle of a speech in which she strongly re-iterated the US’s general support of Israel and its opposition to the recent UN admission of Palestine as a non-member observer state.
+The Press Council has considered a complaint about a report from 2 December 2012 of comments by Hillary Clinton, regretting the announcement of new Israeli settlements.
+The complaint was that the report was unfair and unbalanced in not mentioning Mrs Clinton's comments were made in the middle of a speech in which she strongly reiterated the United States’ general support of Israel and its opposition to the recent UN admission of Palestine as a non-member observer state.